FTLam11/Audio-Station-Scrobbler/README.md

 * Lyric modules are an Audio Station built-in feature.
 With a lyric module installed, Audio Station makes queries for each song and displays lyrics if found.
 A variety of [Synology Lyric modules](https://bitbucket.org/franklai/synologylyric/overview) are publically available.
 I ninja'd a new scrobble request into one of the lyric modules.
 My modified lyric module is found [here](https://github.com/FTLam11/lyrical_fronk).
 * This repository contains a simple Node server that saves a Last.FM session and scrobbles music.

-## Installing and Running Server Code
+## I. Installing and Running Server Code

 ### System Requirements